Stock market today: Oil prices jump again on worries about the Middle East as Wall Street fades

 “We’re in discussion of that,” Biden said to reporters.
 He added, “I think that would be a little – anyway,” without finishing the thought.
 Biden also said he doesn’t expect Israel to retaliate immediately against Iran.

-Iran is a major producer of oil, and a worry is that a broadening of the fighting could not only choke off Iran's flows to China but also affect neighboring countries that are integral to the flow of crude.
+Iran is a major producer of oil, and a worry is that a broadening of the fighting could not only choke off Iran’s flows to China but also affect neighboring countries that are integral to the flow of crude.
 Helping to keep prices in check, though, are signals that supplies of oil remain ample at the moment.
-Brent last month hit its lowest price in nearly three years.
+Brent crude fell to its lowest price in nearly three years last month.

 In the bond market, Treasury yields rose after reports suggested the U.S. economy remains solid.
 One showed growth for real estate, health care and other U.S. services businesses accelerated to its strongest pace since February 2023 and topped economists’ expectations, though employment trends may be slowing.

-A separate report, meanwhile, suggested the number of layoffs across the United States remains relatively low.
+A separate report suggested the number of layoffs across the United States remains relatively low.
 Slightly more workers filed for unemployment benefits last week, but the number remains low compared with history.

 Outside of this week's worries about the Middle East, the dominant question hanging over Wall Street has been whether the job market will continue to hold up after the Federal Reserve earlier kept interest rates at a two-decade high.
 The Fed wanted to press the brake hard enough on the economy to stamp out high inflation.